tuantle/hypertoxin/README.md

 | keyboardAvoiding           | boolean                   | False    | Enable to allow keyboard avoiding.
 Works best with `scrollable = true` |
 | style                      | object                    | None     | Body screen style is an object with the following properties: `container: {...}, contentTopRoom: {...}, contentMiddleRoom: {...}, contentBottomRoom: {...}`.
 Standard React Native style properties go inside these properties.
 Changes to these properties will override the global theme.
 See [default style object](https://github.com/tuantle/hypertoxin/blob/29ebfe7ccf97fc934f56287afd1b8bffebf4bea0/src/components/screens/body-screen.js#L54) |
 | onScroll                   | function                  | None     | Calls when scrolling with `scrollable = true` |

+_Note: `themed` property indicates using values defined by the global theme provider._

 By default, header screen component passes `shade`, `size`, and `color` properties down to it child components and at the same time set `margin = { 0 }` and `indentation = { 0 }` properties onto its children.
 By default, body screen component passes `shade` property down to it child components.
 This behavior can be override by child components with the `exclusions` property.
 See [Using Exclusions Property](#using-exclusions-property) section for details.